robtherobot101/third-year-project/README.md

--If a name or names are used, the names must be comma separated without a space around the comma (eg. drew,david) -If a name or names are used, all donors whose names contain the input names in order will be returned as matches -If there are any spaces in the name, the name must be enclosed in quotation marks (") Example valid usage: describe "andrew,son\'
+-If a name or names are used, the names must be comma separated without a space around the comma (eg. drew,david) -If a name or names are used, all donors whose names contain the input names in order will be returned as matches -If there are any spaces in the name, the name must be enclosed in quotation marks (") Example valid usage: describe "andrew,son"

 describeOrgans
 This command displays the organs which a donor will donate or has donated.
 To find the id of a donor, The syntax is: describeOrgans <id>